mfathur/tokplay-be/README.md

-# **tokplay-be**
+# **Tokopedia Play Clone - Backend**

 Developed by GG3FSGP0426_Muhammad Fathurrohman

-This is a clone of the Tokopedia Play app for Generasi Gigih 3.0 Mid term.
+This is a clone of the Tokopedia Play app for Generasi Gigih 3.0 final project.
 This repo consists of a backend application built with NodeJS Express and MongoDB as its database.
 Both the app and the database are containerized using docker.

 ## **Requirement**